bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MechanicalTension_0NjLrbe5v3zuECrs8qsUAO/Documentation.md

-Nominal value of mechanical force of the flow segment.
+Nominal value of mechanical force applied to a flow segment.